 Blue light glasses are designed with a blue light filtering pigment embedded into the lenses, filtering out some of the highest energy wavelengths known to cause digital-eye strain.
 There are various percentages of filtration, so it’s important to read the fine print when finding the right pair for you.

-Blue light glasses come in various different styles and strengths, so it’s definitely important to do your research prior to investing in your own pair.
 One big question that is commonly asked is whether all blue light glasses have a yellow tint.
 The simple answer is, no. However, this is all dependent on your own unique digital requirements.
-Whilst a yellow lens provides great benefits for blue light protection, they may not be the best option for you.

 Depending on what kind of protection you’re after and how you use your digital devices, the colour of your lenses may vary, with everything from clear, to yellow and orange lenses found on the market.
 Making this decision will depend on your personal digital use.
 It’s important to consider things like the time of day you consume your content, plus the amount of time and type of protection you require.